 Symptoms: Whooping cough, also known as pertussis, is a contagious bacterial infection that is once again on the rise.
-It affects the lungs, bronchial tubes and larynx.
-It is known for the ‘whooping’ sound a child would make as he/she is coughing.
-The illness starts out as a regular cold, with a runny or stuffy nose, coughing, and a fever, but after about two weeks it progresses to forceful coughing along with the whooping sound.
-The coughing is usually a dry cough (without mucous).
+It affects the lungs, bronchial tubes, and larynx.
+It is known for the ‘whooping’ sound a child makes as they are inhaling after coughing fits.
+The illness starts out as a regular cold, with a runny or stuffy nose, coughing, and a fever, but after about two weeks it progresses to forceful coughing along with the whooping sound in between coughing fits.
+The coughing is usually a dry cough (without mucus).
 There may also be a fever, loss of appetite and irritability.
 The cough can cause extreme complications in the child, such as vomiting, fainting, rib fractures, and brain injuries.
 This is due to the violent coughing fits caused by the bacteria, and it is highly contagious.
 Additionally, other serious complications can develop from severe cases of Pertussis such as pneumonia, seizures, and death.

 Treatment: At home, the best you can do is provide plenty of fluids, encourage your child to rest and give acetaminophen or ibuprofen as directed.
 Keep the child away from any babies or infants—babies or infants who contract the infection can develop a secondary infection or pneumonia, which can be deadly for a baby.

 Once you believe your child has this illness, call your doctor right away.
-He/she will most likely provide antibiotics to treat the illness.
+They will most likely provide antibiotics to treat the illness.
 If your child is experiencing severe symptoms, hospitalization and oxygen therapy may be required.

-Prevention: Prevention for this illness is again like the prevention of the other illnesses: proper washing of hands and proper cleaning of surfaces touched by those infected.
+Prevention: Prevention of this illness is again like the prevention of the other illnesses mentioned in this article: proper washing of hands and proper cleaning of surfaces touched by those infected.

 The real prevention for this illness should be easy; it comes in the form of a vaccine that is typically given to children at a young age.
 The vaccine is the DTaP: it’s a vaccine that is given as a series starting when children are two months old.
-The reason why whooping cough is on the rise is for two reasons: 1. some parents are choosing not to vaccinate their children for various personal reasons and 2. doctors are discovering that adults that have had the vaccine as children are no longer as protected by their childhood vaccination as much.
-In fact, many hospitals and doctors are offering the vaccine to new parents after they have had a baby to protect the baby before he/she is able to get the vaccine.
+The reason why whooping cough is on the rise is for two reasons: some parents are choosing not to vaccinate their children for various personal reasons, and doctors are discovering that adults that have had the vaccine as children are no longer as protected by their childhood vaccination as much.
+In fact, many hospitals and doctors are offering the vaccine to new parents after they have had a baby to protect the baby before they can get the vaccine.
 Why?
 Whooping cough can be deadly to infants and young babies.
 It is also recommended that any family members or caregivers who will be around the baby should get an updated vaccine.